Email us with any questions regarding graduate admissions.

 - Applicants are required to enter information for two academic referees.
 Please be sure to contact your referees in advance to obtain an email address (preferably from a university domain) and inform them that they will be contacted at that address by the University of Toronto, School of Graduate Studies.
 Your referees will automatically receive a notification email with a request to complete a reference for your application, along with submission instructions

 - If you need to change your referees, please contact the Graduate Administrator.
 Please note it is only possible to change referees if both have not yet submitted.

 - To send a reminder email to your existing referees, you can do so through your applicant portal after submitting your application.

 - To view the status of your application, including outstanding requirements, please log in to your account to view your applicant status portal.

 - You can upload application materials, including unofficial transcripts, writing samples, and more, through your applicant status portal after submitting your application.

 - Please upload only one writing sample (in English) between 10 and 20 pages.

 - Applicants whose previous study was in a language other than English must submit an official TOEFL score (minimum 580 written, 93 Internet) and TWE score of 5.

 All applicants are required to upload one electronic or scanned official transcript from each post-secondary institution attended.
-Scanned copies of transcripts must be up to date and must include the transcript “legend,” usually printed on the back of the paper transcript.
-Moreover, if you are currently studying in the Fall, please send your Fall grades via e-mail to email@example.com by 15 January.
+Scanned copies of transcripts must be up to date and include the transcript “legend,” usually printed on the back of the paper transcript.
+Students currently studying in the Fall should also send Fall grades via e-mail to email@example.com by January 15.
 A notarized English translation must accompany all non-English documentation.
-You will not be required to submit official paper copies of your transcripts until after the Admissions Committee makes its decision.
-If admitted, you will be required to submit official transcripts; verification of your paper transcripts will be a condition that must be met prior to registration.
+You will not be required to submit official paper copies of your transcripts until after the Admissions Committee’s admission decision.
+If admitted, you will be required to submit official transcripts, and verification of your paper transcripts will be a condition that must be met prior to registration.